-Language Comparison: 150 Specialized Rooms
+Language Comparison: 140 Specialized Rooms

-246-370-150 Draft 246-366-140 246-366A-060, -110, -160, & -165 A school official shall ensure specialized rooms that are part of a school facility include, if applicable: (1) Single-use soap and single-use towels at handwashing sinks. -160 School officials shall: (4) Provide handwashing and appropriate drying facilities in an easily accessible location in each laboratory and shop.
-(2) Emergency washing facilities: (a) An emergency shower must be provided: (i) When there is potential for major portions of a person's body to contact corrosives, strong irritants, or toxic chemicals; and (2) In new construction, chemistry laboratories shall be provided with an eyewash fountain and a shower head for flushing in cases of chemical spill and clothing fires.
-If more than one laboratory is provided, one of each fixture will be adequate if the laboratories are in close proximity. -160(2) Provide an emergency shower for each laboratory where hazardous materials are used and the potential for chemical spills exists. (ii) That delivers water to cascade over the user's entire body at a minimum rate of 20 gallons (75 liters) per minute for fifteen minutes or more. -010(12) "Emergency shower" means a hand- activated shower that delivers tepid potable water to cascade over the user's entire body at a minimum rate of 20 gallons (75 liters) per minute for at least fifteen minutes. (b) An emergency eyewash fountain must be provided: (i) When there is potential for a person's eyes to be exposed to corrosives, strong irritants, or toxic chemicals; -160(1) Provide an emergency eyewash fountain for each laboratory and shop where hazardous materials are used or eye irritants are produced. (ii) That irrigates and flushes both eyes simultaneously while the user holds their eyes open; -010(11) "Emergency eye wash" means a hands- free device that: (a) Irrigates and flushes both eyes simultaneously with tepid potable water; (iii) With an on-off valve that activates in one second or less and remains on without user assistance until intentionally turned off; and -010(b) Activates an on-off valve in one second or less and remains on without user assistance until intentionally turned off; and (iv) That delivers at least 0.4 gallons (1.5 liters) of water per minute for fifteen minutes or more. -010(c) Delivers at least 0.4 gallons (1.5 liters) of water per minute for at least fifteen minutes.
+246-370-140 Draft 246-366-140 246-366A-060, -110, -160, & -165 (1) A school official shall ensure specialized rooms that are part of a school facility include, if applicable: (a) Single-use soap and single-use towels at handwashing sinks; -160 School officials shall: (4) Provide handwashing and appropriate drying facilities in an easily accessible location in each laboratory and shop. (b) Emergency washing facilities that contain an emergency shower or emergency eyewash fountain or both: (i) An emergency shower must: (A) Be provided when there is potential for major portions of a person's body to contact corrosives, strong irritants, or toxic chemicals; and (2) In new construction, chemistry laboratories shall be provided with an eyewash fountain and a shower head for flushing in cases of chemical spill and clothing fires.
+If more than one laboratory is provided, one of each fixture will be adequate if the laboratories are in close proximity. -160(2) Provide an emergency shower for each laboratory where hazardous materials are used and the potential for chemical spills exists.
+(B) Deliver water that cascades over the user's entire body at a minimum rate of 20 gallons (75 liters) per minute for fifteen minutes or more; -010(12) "Emergency shower" means a hand- activated shower that delivers tepid potable water to cascade over the user's entire body at a minimum rate of 20 gallons (75 liters) per minute for at least fifteen minutes. (ii) An emergency eyewash fountain must: (A) Be provided when there is potential for a person's eyes to be exposed to corrosives, strong irritants, or toxic chemicals; -160(1) Provide an emergency eyewash fountain for each laboratory and shop where hazardous materials are used or eye irritants are produced.
+(B) Irrigate and flush both eyes simultaneously while the user holds their eyes open; -010(11) "Emergency eye wash" means a hands- free device that: (a) Irrigates and flushes both eyes simultaneously with tepid potable water; (C) Contain an on-off valve that activates in one second or less and remains on without user assistance until intentionally turned off; and -010(b) Activates an on-off valve in one second or less and remains on without user assistance until intentionally turned off; and (D) Deliver at least 0.4 gallons (1.5 liters) of water per minute for fifteen minutes or more; -010(c) Delivers at least 0.4 gallons (1.5 liters) of water per minute for at least fifteen minutes.